nick-novak/Goals-n-such/etc/quotes.md

 "If you don’t stick to your values when they are being tested, they’re not values... they’re hobbies."
 -– Jon Stewart

+“To live for some future goal is shallow, It’s the sides of the mountain that sustain life, not the top … The only Zen you find on the top of the mountains is the Zen you bring up there.”
+-- Robert Pirsig